eric-wood/sequencer/README.md

 A simple little MIDI sequencer to keep Eric from buying more music equipment he doesn't need.

+I guess technically this is an arpeggiator, but whatever, I don't want to rename the project.

 (why spend money on it if you can build it yourself?)

 ### Objective